tiepdotme/lisacharlotterost.github.io/_posts/2016-03-16-How-I-organize-my-files.md

 Then, files flooded in.
 The End.

 It's a sad story, I know.
 We all have gotten more and more annoyed by disorganisaion, the longer we've had to deal with it.
 Ten years ago, a full "Download" folder seemed like an interesting phenomenon.
 "Oh," I thought.
 "That can happen.
-Interesting!"
-If that happens these days, I just want to go to a bridge a night and scream.
+Exciting!"
+If that happens these days, I just want to go to a bridge at night and scream.

 ![image](/pic/160316_FilesOrg_0.png)